Incetro/synopsis/README.md

 * offset — a numer of symbols from the beginning of file to the detected source code element;
 * lineNumber — self-explanatory;
 * columnNumber — self-explanatory; starts from 1.
+* content — content of the file where the given declaration placed.
+* imports — all declared imports inside current file (like `import Foundation` will be returned as `["Foundation"]`)

 <a name="nested" />